 Sepals are white-bordered, loosely reflexed to patent.

 Leaflets are a matt yellowish-green above and virtually glabrous.
-The terminal leaflet is relatively small (c.7cm long), broadly elliptical to almost round with a shortish apex and shallowly cordate base.
-It is generally shallowly and evenly serrate.
+The terminal leaflet is relatively small (c.7cm long), broadly elliptical to almost round with a shortish apex and shallowly cordate base; generally shallowly and evenly serrate.

 The underside is a paler yellowish-green than the upperside, somewhat pubescent or thinly felted on younger leaves, but often becoming only sparsely hairy.